-The labour market remains tight for now, with the most recent statistics showing the unemployment rate fell to 3.5%, driven mostly by a shrinking labour force.
-Earnings were up strongly in nominal terms by 6% for total pay and 5.4% for regular pay but factoring in inflation means real total pay was -2.4% and regular pay -2.9%.
-Looking forward, the MPR shows the labour market weakening in response to the deteriorating outlook for growth, leading to the unemployment rate rising to around 6.5% in 2025.
+The labour market remains tight for now, with the most recent statistics showing appears to be loosening, but only very slowly.
+The unemployment rate was 3.7%-rose slightly to 4.2% between June and August 2023, from 4.0% in the previous 3-month period, but the lack of consistency in the data between the two periods made comparisons difficult.
+Earnings were growth has remained strong, but has showed some signs of easing; regular pay (excluding bonuses) was up strongly in nominal terms by 6.1% for both7.3% over the period and total pay and(including bonuses) up 7.2%.
+Adjusted for regular pay but factoring in inflation-means real, regular pay for both measures-was -2.71.4% and total pay 1.3%.
+Looking forward, the November MPR shows the labour market weakening in response to the deteriorating outlook for growth, leading to-showed the unemployment rate risingis expected to be around 6.5% in 20254.25% in the second half of calendar 2023, but then rising steadily over the forecast horizon to around 5% in late 2025/early 2026.

-Interest rates have also been rising sharply in the US, with the Federal Reserve increasing the range on its key interest rate by 0.75% in November 2022 to 3.75%-4.0%.
-This was the fourth successive 0.75% rise in a pace of tightening that has seen rates increase from 0.25%-0.50% in March 2022.
-Annual inflation has been slowing in the US but remains above 8%.
-GDP grew at an annualised rate of 2.6% between July and September 2022, a better-than-expected rise, but with official interest rates expected to rise even further in the coming months, a recession in the region is widely expected at some point during 2023.
+Interest rates have also been rising sharply in the US, with the Federal Reserve increasing the range on Having increased its key interest rate by 0.5% in December 2022 to 4.25%-4.5%.
+This rise follows four successive 0.75% rises in a pace of tightening that has seen rates increase from 0.25%-0to a target range of 5.25-5.50% in March 2022.
+Annual inflation has been slowing in the US but remains above 7%.
+August 2023, the US Federal Reserve appears now to have concluded the hiking cycle.
+It is likely this level represents the peak in US rates following a more dovish meeting outcome in December 2023.
+US GDP grew at an annualised rate of 3.2% (revised up from 2.9%)4.9% between July and September 2022, but with official interest rates expected to rise even further in the coming months, a recession in the region is widely expected at some point during 20232023, ahead of expectations for a 4.3% expansion and the 2.1% reading for Q2.
+But the impact from higher rates has started to feed into economic activity and growth will weaken in 2024.
+Annual CPI inflation was 3.1% in November.

-Inflation has been rising consistently in the Euro Zone since the start of the year, hitting an annual rate of 10.7% in October 2022.
-Economic growth has been weakening with an expansion of just 0.2% in the three months to September 2022.
-As with the UK and US, the European Central Bank has been on an interest rate tightening cycle, pushing up its three key interest rates by 0.75% in October, the third major increase in a row, taking its main refinancing rate to 2% and deposit facility rate to 1.5%.
+Inflation rose consistently in the Euro Zone

+Eurozone inflation has declined steadily since the start of the year, hitting a peak2023, falling to an annual rate of 10.6% in October 2022, before declining to 10.12.4% in November 2023.
+Economic growth has been weakening with an upwardly revised expansion of 0.3% (from 0.2%) in weak and GDP contracted by 0.1% in the three months to September 2022.
+As 2023.
+In line with the UK and USother central banks, the European Central Bank has been on an interest rate tightening cycle, pushing upincreased rates, taking its three key interest rates by 0.50% in December, following two consecutive 0.75% rises, taking its main refinancing rate to 2.5% and deposit facility, fixed rate tender, and marginal lending rates to 2.0%-3.75%, 4.25% and 4.50% respectively.